High School Counselors and Recommenders

-If you are working with students who are exploring and looking to apply to Pacific University you can call 503-352-2218, email firstname.lastname@example.org, or contact the admission counselor assigned to your unique area for any assistance.
+If you are working with students who are exploring and looking to apply to Pacific University you can call 503-352-2218, email firstname.lastname@example.org, or contact the Pacific University Oregon Admissions Counselor assigned to your unique area for any assistance.

 Who are the Pacific University students?